evernym/react-native-white-label-app/Configuration.md

 The information about the application which will be shown on `About` screen can be configured in `app.js` file.

 * `INFO` - (object) object specifying which information need to be show
-    * to use default - `appLogo, appName, appVersion, appEnvironment, poweredBy`
+    * to use default - `appLogo, appName, appVersion, appEnvironment, builtBy, poweredBy, termsAndConditions, privacyPolicy`
         ```javascript
         export const INFO = null
         ```